smahncke/LPA-TOOLS/examples/README.md

 `python FBPIC_example.py`
 .
 You have to install FBPIC first, see the documentation.
 3. If you haven't done yet, install openPMD_viewer (see https://github.com/openPMD/openPMD-viewer)
-4. Now run 'pdp_example.py' and follow the instructions.
+4. Now run 'pdp_example.py' in the terminal by typing `phyton pdp_example.py` and follow the instructions.